muneer78/muneer78.github.io/_posts/2022-05-09-great-lines-the-child-must-not-be-an-obstacle.md

 ---
-tags: great-lines
+date: 2022-05-09
-title: "Great Lines: The Child Must Not Be An Obstacle"
+title: The Child Must Not Be An Obstacle Edition
+tags: newsletter
 ---

 First, this was something a friend's dad told me when I first started working:</p>